Brand name: Fetzima®

 Are There Specific Concerns About Levomilnacipran And Pregnancy?

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with MDD who wish to become pregnant face important decisions.
 Untreated MDD has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.
 For women who take antidepressant medications during weeks 13 through the end of their pregnancy (second and third trimesters), there is a risk that the baby can be born before it is fully developed (before 37 weeks).

-Regarding breasteeding, caution is advised since it is not know if levomilnacipran passes into breast milk, so it is important to discuss this with your doctor and caregivers.
+Regarding breast-feeding, caution is advised since it is not known if levomilnacipran passes into breast milk, so it is important to discuss this with your doctor and caregivers.

-Levomilnacipran is usually taken 1 time per day with or without food.
+Levomilnacipran is usually taken one time per day with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased after a few days.

 The dose usually ranges from 20 mg to 120 mg.
 Only your healthcare provider can determine the correct dose for you.